billhanyu/cell-society/README.md

 * Information:

-intersting example data file: `/data/xml/GameOfLife-GliderGun.xml`
+intersting example data file: `/data/xml/GameOfLife-GliderGun.xml` all interaction with the simulation window is done through clicking buttons or dragging sliders; there are no key shortcuts

 * known bugs:

-reset for Ant and Sugarscape are not working.
+Reset for Ant and Sugarscape are not working.
+The WaTor, Ant, and Sugarscape simulations save only some of the current simulation information, not all of it.

 * Extra features:

 Chinese language support, user pressed buttons to change shapes, sliders to change parameters, live parameters update (no need to restart the simulation to change parameters).
+Save current simulations
+(working perfectly for Spreading Fire, Game of Life, and Segregation) into XML file and replay simulation from current point at a later time

 * Impression:

-Maybe provide more clear writeups for cell models.
+Maybe provide more clear writeups for cell models/algorithms.